 The Broncos' Mountain West Conference records of 11-7 in 2014, 15-3 in 2015 and 16-2 are the best three-year stretch in league play since 1988 through 1990 campaigns.
 The 16 conference wins in 2016 are the most in program history.
 The Broncos also placed second in the MW during 2015 at 15-3, making it the first time since 1988-89 that the program recorded back-to-back top-two league finishes.

-BOISE STATE HIGHLIGHTSGarus’ highlights at Boise State are numerous and include: Three-consecutive winning seasons (2010-12), five winning seasons in seven years, placed second in MW during 2015 the top finish in 27 years, 15-3 league mark in 2015 tied for most wins all-time and most in 27 years, 16 all-conference honors, one MW Player of the Year (program’s first-ever in 2016), one MW Freshman of the Year, one MW Newcomer of the Year, three honorable-mention AVCA All-Americans, two AVCA All-West Region and two honorable-mention honorees, three CoSIDA Academic All-District Team award winners, one conference all-freshmen team member, 41 academic all-conference honors and nine MW Scholar Athletes.
+Garus' highlights at Boise State are numerous and include: three-consecutive winning seasons from 2010-12, four-consecutive winning seasons from 2014 through 2017, seven winning seasons in eight years, three 20-plus win seasons, 2016 MW championship the first in 28 years, 20 all-conference honors, one MW Player of the Year (program’s first-ever in 2016), one MW Freshman of the Year, one MW Newcomer of the Year, four honorable-mention AVCA All-Americans, four AVCA All-Pacific North Region and two honorable-mention honorees, three CoSIDA Academic All-District Team award winners, one conference all-freshmen team member, 48 academic all-conference honors and 12 MW Scholar Athletes.

 Prior to Boise State Garus was the head coach at the University of North Carolina - Greensboro for four seasons (2005-08).
 There he recorded two-straight winning seasons with 20 or more victories while also leading his team to the Southern Conference (SoCon) finals twice.
 The 2006 season was his most successful, turning in a 23-13 record while also producing a 20-15 record in 2007.
 He turned UNCG from a team which was 0-16 in conference play in 2004 to a team that was 14-4 in 2008.
 He also produced five SoCon All-Conference players and 13 SoCon All-Academic honorees in his four-year tenure.